 As early as the cherubim who guarded the gates of Eden with “a flaming sword which turned every way” (Genesis 3:24), Scripture repeatedly associates angels with fire.
 Angelic fire consumed sacrifices in Judges 6 and 13.
 Both Ezekiel and Daniel described angelic beings with fiery features “like burning coals of fire or like the appearance of torches,” a face “like lightning,” and eyes “like torches of fire” (Ezekiel 1:13, Daniel 10:4-6).
 In Revelation 14:18, John envisioned “another angel, who had power over fire.”

 Hebrews 12:29 states, “Our God is a consuming fire.”
 God uses smoke and fire to get our attention.
 He descended in fire on Mount Sinai (Exodus 19:18).
 The Lord once promised to be “a wall of fire around [his people]” (Zechariah 2:5).
 And we look forward to a time “when the Lord Jesus is revealed from heaven in blazing fire with his powerful angels” (2 Thessalonians 1:7, NIV).

 Having looked at the real, created, limited, spirit nature of angels, let’s evaluate the practical purposes behind God’s creation of angels.
 Scripture separately delineates cherubim from seraphim, and biblical accounts reveal different roles for Gabriel and Michael.
 Different angels serve different purposes.
-However, viewing all revealed angelic activity with a wide lens, we can identify four broad job descriptions—
+However, viewing all revealed angelic activity with a wide lens, we can identify four broad roles that they fulfill:

 Angels are messengers, ministers, warriors and worshipers.